code-423n4/docs/bounties/bounty-criteria.md

-# Criteria for C4 bug bounty findings
+# Rules and severity classifications for C4 bug bounty findings

 Any registered warden can submit bugs to Code4rena bug bounties.